-A transaction has a transaction ID that can be used to refer to it.
-Transaction IDs are not part of the consensus protocol but are used by other parts of the ecosystem, for example they are shown in block explorers and can be used in higher-level protocols.
+Each transaction has a transaction ID.
+Transaction IDs are used to refer to transactions in tx_out fields, in leaf nodes of a block's transaction tree rooted at hashMerkleRoot, and in other parts of the ecosystem; for example they are shown in block chain explorers and can be used in higher-level protocols.
 The computation of transaction IDs is described in §7.1.1 'Transaction Identifiers' on p.
 88.

 Transparent inputs to a transaction insert value into a transparent transaction value pool associated with the transaction, and transparent outputs remove value from this pool.
-As in Bitcoin, the remaining value in the pool is available to miners as a fee.
+As in Bitcoin, the remaining value in the transparent transaction value pool of a non-coinbase transaction is available to miners as a fee.
+The remaining value in the transparent transaction value pool of a coinbase transaction is destroyed.